josenanez/ai-lab/README.md

 ---

 ## 📖 License & Credits

+This repository is distributed under the MIT License.

-MIT License.
-Synthetic data provided for testing purposes only.
+> All synthetic data and models are provided for demonstration purposes only.
+> For custom enterprise deployments, strategic evaluations, or advisory support, contact [José Ñáñez](https://www.josenanez.com/contact).

-> Built by José Ñáñez — [LinkedIn](https://linkedin.com/in/jfnanezg) | [josenanez.com](https://www.josenanez.com)
+Built by José Ñáñez — [LinkedIn](https://linkedin.com/in/jfnanezg) | [josenanez.com](https://www.josenanez.com)

 ---

 ## ⭐ Was this useful?
 Star the repo or share feedback.
 Contributions and suggestions are welcome!